marydodo/vault/README.md

 ### What is Vault?

 Vault is a tool for securely managing access to secrets.
-It is a storage for all secrets.
+It is a centralized storage for all secrets.
 Vault uses an API server which performs operations and client requests on secrets.
 Vault uses multiple types of [secret engines](#what-are-secrets-engines) which can support each type of secret that can be supported.

 Secrets are sets of different credentials such as *authentication* to a system or *authorization* to a system such as database usernames and passwords, API tokens, or TLS certificates.

 ### What problems does Vault solve?